Global Data Deduplication

 - VM disks.
 Veeam Backup & Replication analyses data blocks within the same VM disk.
 If identical blocks are found, duplicates are eliminated.

 For example, in case of a virtualized Microsoft Exchange server, the same email is typically stored in sender’s Outbox folder and recipient’s Inbox folder, which results in duplicate data blocks.
-When a remote job runs, Veeam Backup & Replication detects such VM data blocks and performs deduplication.
+When a job to the remote location runs, Veeam Backup & Replication detects such VM data blocks and performs deduplication.

 - Previous restore points for the processed VM on the target repository.
 Veeam Backup & Replication analyses data in the restore point that is about to be copied and the restore points that are already stored on the target side.
 If an identical block is found on the target side, Veeam Backup & Replication eliminates the redundant data block in the copied restore point.